You are here: Home Teaching SS 2026 Seminar: Learning for Robot …

 • Attend the introductory session on 23/04/2026.

-• Fill the Form above for topic selection (will be provide after the introductory session).
+• Fill the Form above for topic selection (will be provide after the place assignment by HISinOne).

-• Students are expected to prepare a 20-minute long presentation and draft a summary.
+• Students are expected to prepare a presentation (10 minutes per person) and written survey with their group.

 • The slides of your presentation should be discussed with the supervisor two weeks before the Blockseminar.